 - White wine

-Quick Links To More Fish vs Fish Articles You May Be Interested In:
+Quick Links To More Fish Articles You May Be Interested In:

-The prices for fish will vary depending on how the fish are caught and where they are sold.
-When purchasing any fish, be sure to check the label to see if it is farm-raised or wild-caught.
-Therefore, which fish costs more, Atlantic mackerel or Spanish mackerel?
+The prices for each one will vary depending on how they are caught and where they are sold.
+When purchasing any seafood, be sure to check the label to see if it is farm-raised or wild-caught.
+Let’s take a close look at which one costs more.

 I checked the Fulton fish market online for prices: